 Terro is one of the best products to kill ants when we are unfortunate enough to suffer an ant infestation.
 Terro is a product that is non-toxic to humans and animals.

-However, keeping pets and small children away from this type of product is recommended as a precautionary measure.
+However, keeping pets and small children away from this product is recommended as a precautionary measure.
 Remember that Terra has low toxicity, and the probability of harming the pet is relatively low.
 Still, taking precautions will never be an excess.

 A common ingredient in ant killers that is safe for pets is diatomaceous earth.
 This ingredient contains fossilized remains of tiny aquatic organisms called “diatoms.”